Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 Functional Testing

-Depending on product type, functional evaluations may include:
+Depending on the product category, inspectors may perform:

 - Flex testing